-Surgery is rarely done, and it's not a cure.
-When surgery for Crohn's is needed, as little of the intestine as possible is removed to keep the intestines working normally.
+When surgery for Crohn's is needed, it involves removing the diseased part of the intestine.
+As little of the intestine as possible is removed to keep the intestines working normally.
 The disease tends to return to other areas of the intestines after surgery.

-Some people who have Crohn's disease need additional nutrition because severe disease prevents their small intestine from absorbing nutrients.
+Some people who have Crohn's disease need extra nutrition because severe disease prevents their small intestine from absorbing nutrients.

-Supplemental liquid feedings may be done through a tube placed in the nose and down into the stomach (enteral nutrition) or through a vein (total parenteral nutrition, or TPN).
-Enteral nutrition or TPN may be needed when:
+Liquid feedings may be done through a tube placed in the nose and down into the stomach or through a vein.
+Feedings may be needed when:

 Supplemental feeding can restore good nutrition to children who are growing more slowly than normal.
 It also can build strength if you need surgery or have been weakened because of severe diarrhea and poor nutrition.

-Supplemental nutrition allows the intestines to rest and heal.
-But it's common for symptoms to return when TPN is stopped and you go back to a regular diet.
-TPN doesn't change the long-term outcome of Crohn's disease.
+Supplemental feeding allows the intestines to rest and heal.
+But it's common for symptoms to return when you go back to a regular diet.

 Current as of: